 A visit to the caves on a guided tour by boat truly feels like a trip back in time to the beginnings of civilization and cannot be missed during your time in the Mani Peninsula and the Peloponnese.

-For those spending 5 days in the Peloponnese, your time in Mani will wrap up your road trip with a unique and unforgettable Greek experience.
+For those spending 5 days, your time in Mani will wrap up your trip with a unique and unforgettable Greek experience.
 If you’re flying out of Greece, you’ll likely be heading to the Kalamata Airport, about 2 hours away, or the Athens International Airport, about 3 ½ hours away.

 Where to Stay in Mani